D3vil0p3r/timeverter/README.md

 -D DATE, --date DATE        convert a date to epoch time format\
 -div N, --divide N          divide the timestamp by the specified value (used for change the order of magnitude)\
 -e EPOCH, --epoch EPOCH     convert epoch time to date format\
--f, --float                 deal timestamp as floating point number\
+-f, --float N               deal timestamp as floating point number\
 -fr, --filterregex PATTERN  filter the response for the submitted regex\
 -g, --algorithm             specify the algorithm to be used for token computation\
 -h, --help                  show this help message and exit\